Respond.io

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

 They serve adjacent needs but don't currently overlap on shipped themes.
-LiveAgent is currently shipping more aggressively (velocity 6.3 vs 5.0), with 0 editorial sparks in the last 30 days against 0.
+Desk365 and LiveAgent are shipping at a similar cadence (velocity 5.0 vs 5.0, both within Sparkpulse's "active" band).
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Top Desk365 alternatives in Support are ranked by recent ship velocity.
 Browse the "Desk365 alternatives" section above for the current picks, or visit /alternatives/desk365 for the full list with editorial commentary on each.